Choosing a school

 -

-From embryo to 18 - how to survive the education highway
+From embryo to 18 - planning your child's education

 A handful of schools literally demand that you apply for a place as soon as your child is born, which means it’s never too early to start planning your child’s education.
 In fact, it’s a process that can start even before you’ve conceived – and that goes for all parents, wherever they want their offspring to go to school.